What are the risk factors for small cell lung cancer?

 Radiation therapy to the lungs

-People who have had radiation therapy to the chest for other cancers are at higher risk for lung cancer, particularly if they smoke.
-Typical patients are those treated for Hodgkin disease or women who get radiation to the chest after a mastectomy for breast cancer.
+People who have had radiation therapy to the chest for other cancers are at higher risk for lung cancer, particularly if they smoke; for example, people who have been treated for Hodgkin disease or women who get radiation to the chest after a mastectomy for breast cancer.
 Women who receive radiation therapy to the breast after a lumpectomy do not appear to have a higher than expected risk of lung cancer.

 Personal or family history of lung cancer

 Researchers have found that genetics does seem to play a role in some families with a strong history of lung cancer.
-For example, people who inherit certain DNA changes in a particular chromosome (chromosome 6) are more likely to develop lung cancer, even if they only smoke a little.
+For example, people who inherit certain DNA changes in a particular chromosome (chromosome 6) are more likely to develop lung cancer, even if they don’t smoke or only smoke a little.
 At this time these DNA changes cannot be routinely tested for.
-Research in this area is ongoing.
+Research is ongoing in this area.

 Certain dietary supplements